 As I said, when dealing with children you end up with loads of equally discordant theories.
-I think it's good to seek for information, but without getting extreme nor anxious.
-In this case I believe : it is better to support my child overcome his embarrassment.
+I think it’s good to seek for information, but without getting extreme nor anxious.
+I chose it was better to support my child overcome his embarrassment.

 Potty training – On the positive side